d-morrison/IntroStatActivities/_book/03-A04-Probability.md

 \vspace{0.5in}

 c.
 What is the probability that a randomly selected student is not a senior given they are a liberal arts major.
-USe appropriate probability notation.
+Use appropriate probability notation.

 \vspace{0.5in}